 Library

-This growing library is filled with peer-reviewed and community-based knowledge, forming an evidence-based foundation for a labour rights response to human trafficking in Canada.
+This growing GAATW Library is filled with peer-reviewed and community-based knowledge, forming an evidence-based foundation for a labour rights response to human trafficking in Canada.

 GAATW Canada’s 2025 Statement for International Migrants Day